Dutchess Community College

 Dutchess Community College (SUNY Dutchess, or DCC) is a public community college in Dutchess County, New York.
 It is one of 30 community colleges within the State University of New York system (SUNY).

 The main campus, in the town of Poughkeepsie, covers 130 acre.
 DCC also operates the Center for Excellence in Industry and Innovation in Fishkill, approximately 12 mi south, in Fishkill and an aviation education center at the Hudson Valley Regional Airport in the town of Wappinger.

 Over 60 academic programs are offered, the majority of which are geared toward associate degrees or certificates.
-In addition, the Office of Workforce Development and Continuing Education provides non-credit courses, High School Equivalency completion through preparation for the Test Assessing Secondary Completion (TASC) exam, ESL classes, and workforce training to residents of Dutchess County and beyond.
+In addition, the Office of Workforce Development and Continuing Education provides non-credit courses, High School Equivalency completion through preparation for the GED exam, ESL classes, and workforce training to residents of Dutchess County and beyond.

 One-third of all Dutchess County college-bound high school graduates attend Dutchess Community College each year.
 The majority of alumni live and work in the Hudson Valley, and many have become civic and community leaders.

 History

 In 1957, the college was founded on the site of a former tuberculosis hospital, which is now Bowne Hall, the campus's main administrative building.
 In 2007, Dutchess Community College marked its 50th anniversary of operations.
 Since enrolling its first class in 1957, DCC has awarded degrees and certificates to over 30,000 graduates and has provided educational opportunities for many thousands of other students.

-On 25 August 2012, Conklin Hall was opened, becoming the college's first, and as of 2023 only, on-campus residence hall.
+On 25 August 2012, Conklin Hall was opened, becoming the college's first, and as of 2023, only on-campus residence hall.
 At 132000 ft2, it can house up to 467 students in 98 suites.

 Presidents

-Since its founding in 1957, there have been six people who have held the title of President of Dutchess Community College.
+Since its founding in 1957, there have been six people who have served as President of Dutchess Community College.
 In addition, there has been one acting president.
 James F. Hall of Michigan was hired as the first president of the college in 1957.
 Pamela Edington, when appointed in 2014, became the first woman to hold the position.
 Her successor, Peter Jordan, became the first person of color to serve as president of DCC in August 2021.

 The presidents of the college are: